qriosa/SParry/tutorials.md

         grid: tuple, a 2-tuple of integers as (x, y), the grid size, to shape the kernal blocks.

     return:
-        class, Result object. (more info please see the developer documentation).
+        class, Result object. (see the 'SPoon/classes/result.py/Result')
     """
     return result
 ```